leonp/leonp.github.io/blog/web/_posts/2016-02-17-one-thing-well.md

 title: Do one thing well etc. etc.
 layout: post
 category: web
+excerpt: Doing one thing well is obvious good advice.
+But what is that thing and how do you communicate it?
 ---

 > Specialize.
 Put in the effort to be the best—or one of—at something. &#8220;Full service&#8220; is not a positive.&thinsp;&#8212;&thinsp; <cite>[Oil change and pizza, Dan Mall](http://danielmall.com/articles/oil-change-pizza/)</cite>